OPS-E2E-PPE/VBA-Docs/api/PowerPoint.ColorFormat.md

 ---
-title: ColorFormat Object (PowerPoint)
+title: ColorFormat object (PowerPoint)
 keywords: vbapp10.chm506000
 f1_keywords:
 - vbapp10.chm506000
-ms.prod: powerpoint
 api_name:
 - PowerPoint.ColorFormat
 ms.assetid: 3bfcd08d-65f4-25a3-2d05-77111fbd13e5
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# ColorFormat Object (PowerPoint)
+# ColorFormat object (PowerPoint)

 Represents the color of a one-color object, the foreground or background color of an object with a gradient or patterned fill, or the pointer color.
-You can set colors to an explicit red-green-blue value (by using the [RGB](PowerPoint.ColorFormat.RGB.md) property) or to a color in the color scheme (by using the [SchemeColor](PowerPoint.ColorFormat.SchemeColor.md) property).
+You can set colors to an explicit red-green-blue value (by using the [RGB](PowerPoint.ColorFormat.RGB.md) property) or to a color in the theme (by using the [ObjectThemeColor]) or the legacy pre-Office 2007 color scheme (by using the [SchemeColor](PowerPoint.ColorFormat.SchemeColor.md) property).

 ## Remarks

 Use one of the properties listed in the following table to return a **ColorFormat** object.